Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Standard setting process

-For 2016 standard setting, there were 2 panels for each subject, operating independently from each other.
-They were comprised of experienced teachers, who have had no involvement in setting the questions.
+There were 2 panels for each subject, operating independently from each other.
+They were comprised of experienced teachers, who had no involvement in setting the questions.

 Participating teachers completed a preparation activity to ensure they had fully engaged with the tests, test frameworks and performance descriptors for the expected standard.
 The first part of the standard setting meeting established a common understanding of the standard and what is required of pupils as indicated in the performance descriptor in the test framework.